 In 2015, the MCAT format and content will change.
 Among other things, it will include a social and behavioral science component, but the specifics are not yet known.
 The Health Sciences Office will keep you posted on these changes and how to best prepare for them, as the details become known.
 It is recommended that students take an introductory course in psychology and one in sociology or anthropology to prepare.

 The MCAT assesses mastery of basic concepts in biology, chemistry (general and organic) and physics; facility with scientific problem solving and critical thinking; and writing skills.

-The MCAT is a 5 hour, computerized exam with optional breaks between each section.
-The exam will be offered on 28 different dates in 2014 at testing centers around the United States and in select sites internationally.
+The old MCAT will be offered in November, 2014 and January, 2015.
+This test is a 5 hour computerized exam with optional breaks between each section.
+The exam will be offered once in November and 5 times in January, 2015.
+The 2015 MCAT is a 7.5 hour, computerized exam with two optional breaks.
+The exam will be offered on 14 different dates in 2015 at testing centers around the United States and in select sites internationally.

 In addition to your grades at Swarthmore, medical schools are very interested in how well you do on the Medical College Admission Test.
 Validation studies show a correlation between MCAT scores and grades in the first two years of medical school curriculum and on the National Board Exams.
 A score of 31 or above (with at least 9 on each section) is considered a solid score.
 However, many students have been accepted with somewhat lower scores, due to other strengths in their applications.
 Once you have received your scores, please do not hesitate to contact Gigi to discuss your own circumstances.